GuidesJanuary 23, 20268 min read

 Invalid Signature Errors

-2. Ensure you're using the raw request body, not parsed JSON
+2. Use the raw request body, not parsed JSON

-3. Check for any middleware modifying the request
+3. Check for middleware that modifies the request

 Payments Stuck on Pending